robbiekoski/robbiekoski.github.io/docs/homelab/nginx.md

     proxy_pass $forward_scheme://$server:$port$request_uri;
     }
     ```
 2. Test your new subdomain to see if it redirects you to the correct ip address and port number.

-  {: .warning }
 If you receive an error, such as a 500 Internal Server Error, the problem may be:
   - Some services don't work well with HTTPS, try disabling SSL Certificates
   - If you haven't already, enable Websockets Support